benlaug/labgen-p/README.md

 ![Screenshot](readme/graphical-abstract.png)

-LaBGen-P is a pixel-level stationary background generation method introduced in [1].
+LaBGen-P is a pixel-level stationary background generation method introduced in [1], and based on [LaBGen](https://github.com/benlaug/labgen).
 Note that LaBGen-P has been ranked second during the [IEEE Scene Background Modeling Contest (SBMC) 2016](http://pione.dinf.usherbrooke.ca/sbmc2016).
 The purpose of this repository is twofold:

 1. To share the source code of the method.
 2. To embed the method in a ready-to-use program.